kpi-io/kpi-net/README.md

 KPI.IO
 =======
 ## Introduction
-KPI.IO is a custom analytics backend.
+[KPI.IO](http://kpi.io) is a custom analytics backend.
-You can easily send your data, analyse your data and visualize your data.
+You can easily send, analyse and visualize your data.

 ## .Net API
 The example below shows you how to send data in your .Net application.